 Fear gripped the nation as rumors of other hijacked planes circulated.
 Air travel came to a halt.
 Mother’s rushed to pick up their kids from school, people made a run on gas as lines to the gas stations circled blocks and blocked roads.
 Many sat glued to TV, unable to believe what they were seeing.

 I opted not to watch TV that day and the days following.
 I didn’t want my children to see the horrors the news anchors described.

 I visited the Flight 93 Memorial a few years after 9/11, before the current Visitor Center had been built.
 The experience was both surreal and heartbreaking.
-I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel that stood across from the Twin Towers.
+I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel across from the Twin Towers.